Classical Drama and Theatre

 There is, however, much to disagree with in such a supposition.
 The classical Greek audience, for one, did not necessarily know all the essential details in myths portrayed on stage and it is easy to imagine that they required enlightenment about the particular situation being portrayed, especially when rival versions of the same myth coexisted as they did so often.
 For another, the original audiences included distinguished visitors drawn to Athens at the opening of the trading season.
 Even if these foreign dignitaries had been exposed to Greek myth before entering the theatre, they would very possibly have been unfamiliar with Athenian variations of traditional Greek tales.
 To lose these viewers—or worse, insult their erudition—would have been foolhardy, especially when it is neither time-consuming nor difficult to explicate the plot of a play.
 Last of all, to reproduce classical Greek poetry of the quality Euripides composed—or better yet Sophocles!—is no mean task, something comparable to writing one's own soliloquy for Hamlet.
 In sum, it seems highly unlikely that the Greek tragedies we have are in any broad or substantive way post-classical.

 Nevertheless, in one respect there is a case to be made that later actors did, in fact, distort the dramas they performed.
 Some texts of classical tragedies appear to include interpolations—later additions made to the texts—traceable, no doubt, to post-classical actors attempting to elaborate the scripts of tragedy for various reasons, most likely, to enhance their own roles and extenuate their moment in the sunlight.
 One famous and obvious example of this comes in no less than Sophocles' Antigone (905-915).
-Toward the end of the play as the title character walks to death, condemned to be buried alive, she says:
+Toward the end of the play as the title character walks to her death, condemned to be buried alive, she says:

 I would never have done this, if children whose mother I was,